 - Are committed to apply to external funding. (e.g. graduate scholarships: NSERC, OGS ; e.g. postgraduate scholarships: NSERC, MITACS – elevate, LiberEro)

-- Have read my mentoring philosophy (see pdf below) and find it a good fit with you.
+- Have read my mentoring philosophy (see pdf below) and find that it a good fit with you.

 If you meet the conditions above, Email me with (i) a cover letter (which can be the body of the email), (ii) your up-to-date CV and (iii) a pdf of relevant transcripts.
 In your cover letter, explain your background, interests and why you think this lab is a good fit for you.
 Describe the kind of research you have been doing and ideas about the research you would like to do with me.
-Last, make sure to personalize the email title, so that I know this isn’t a mass-email and that you have read this page, add the word “Jigglypuff” in the header of your email, so that I know you have read these instructions. 😉
+Last, make sure to personalize the email title.
+To know you are not sending me a mass-email and that you have read this page, add the word “Jigglypuff” in the title of your email 🙂 I do not read other application emails.

 My goal as an advisor is to help you: